Anilox: Usage

+Chambered Doctor Blade

 Contemporary ink metering systems employ a self contained system known as a chambered doctor blade system which is basically a manifold which delivers ink to the anilox roll.
 Ink is pumped through a hose to the chamber which fills to capacity.
 Ink is retained within the system by end seals and doctor blades.
 One blade works as a retaining blade, simply holding ink within the chamber.
 The other reverse angle blade works as previously described, removing excess ink from the engraved surface of the anilox roll.

 Chambered doctor blade systems are recognized for high quality, consistency and accuracy removing the influence of press speed and some human subjectivity.

 Roll manufacture and specification

 Anilox rolls were originally made using a process of mechanical engraving, utilizing hardened steel tools of various cell counts and cell shapes diamond pecking machine, but modern rolls are laser engraved.

 The characteristics of an anilox roll determine the amount of ink that will be transferred to the plate: angle of the cells, cell volume, and line screen.
 A 60 degree angle ensures maximum density in a given space.
 Lower volume makes for less ink.
 Low line numbers will allow for a heavy layer of ink to be printed, whereas high line numbers will permit finer detail in printing.
 Both cell volume and line screen are closely correlated.

 The rolls are often specified by their line screen, which is the number of cells per linear inch.
 These often range from around 250 to upwards of 2000, though the precise numbers vary by manufacturer.
 Most rolls sold are within 800 LPI, although a spike in demand for those with 800–1200 lines has been seen.

 Anilox rolls are almost always designed to be removed from the press for cleaning and for swapping out with different line screen rolls.

 Anilox rolls are properly specified by cell volume for the required print application.
 Lower volumes = thinner ink films for the highest quality process printing.
 Higher volumes address combination, screens, line work, solid coverage and coating applications.
 In virtually all printing applications with various print requirements, one volume will not print all to the highest quality.
 Limited print stations generally call for a compromise between the highest quality graphics and color.

 There are many variables to consider when specifying an anilox roll beyond the print requirements, such as substrate, ink system, plate material, plate mounting tape, press speed, and drying capacity.
 The best course of action is to consult suppliers of all these components for proper engraving specifications from their experience.